-I like to send my son to school with a small gift for his teachers at the beginning of the school year, but I don’t want it to be something they will end up throwing in a drawer somewhere.
-At the beginning of the year you don’t know the teacher yet, so it’s hard to make sure they’ll like the gift you send.
+Can you believe it’s already time to send the kiddos back to school?
+I know I can’t.
+At the beginning of the school year I like to send my son to school with a small gift for his teachers .
+I don’t want it to be something they will end up throwing in a drawer somewhere.
+When school first starts you don’t know the teacher yet, so it’s hard to make sure they’ll like the gift you send.
 I’ve gotten Starbuck’s gift cards, and I despise coffee!
-So as a back to school teacher’s gift I tend to stick to things I know they need and/or can use .
-Last year I created a free printable for you to attach to a bottle hand soap.
+So as a back-to-school teacher’s gift I tend to stick to things I know they need and/or can use.
+Last year I created a super cute free printables (updated 2022) that says, “Here’s soapin’ for a good year!” for you to attach to a bottle of hand soap.

 This year I created a gift basket filled with school supplies that teachers frequently run out of.
 My grandmother and mother were teachers, and I know that teachers often have to use their own money to replace these things.
 Teachers, like cops, don’t make enough money to have to pay for supplies out of their own pocket, so I thought that a gift of supplies would be much appreciated.